catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. image:: ../_static/rf-service.png
    :align: center

-Now we need to clone our current configuration by clicking on the **+ Clone** button.
-This will let us edit a cloned configuration which we can deploy once we are happy that it is sane and validates.
-Please see the Fastly `working with services`_ documentation form more information about service versions and their activation.
+Now you need to clone your current configuration by clicking on the **+ Clone** button.
+This will let you edit a cloned configuration which you can deploy once you are happy that it is sane and validates.
+Please see the Fastly `working with services`_ documentation for more information about service versions and their activation.

 .. _working with services: https://docs.fastly.com/guides/basic-setup/working-with-services#service-versions-and-their-activation

 .. image:: ../_static/rf-clone.png
    :align: center

-Lets setup our backup origin server as a Fastly Backend, Click the **Hosts** tab and click on the green **+ New** button to create a new backend.
+To set up your backup origin server as a Fastly backend, click the **Hosts** tab and click on the green **+ New** button.

 .. image:: ../_static/rf-new-backend.png
    :align: center

-Add a new backend called **backup** with the public IP address of our backup instance which should be available in the ``$BACKUP_IP`` environment variable.
+Add a new backend called **backup** with the public IP address of your backup instance which should be available in the ``$BACKUP_IP`` environment variable.
 Set **Auto Load Balance** to **No**.

 .. image:: ../_static/rf-new-backend-create.png
    :align: center

-Now lets edit the original backend, rename it **primary** and ensure that **Auto Load Balance** is set to **No**.
+Now edit the original backend, rename it **primary** and ensure that **Auto Load Balance** is set to **No**.

 .. image:: ../_static/rf-edit-backend-update.png